c-zhou/polyGembler/README.md

 Here we give some examples for a quick start for running *polyGembler* programs.

-#### 1. Simulate GBS data for an outcrossed F1 mapping population (popsimulation & gbssimulation)
+#### 1. Simulate GBS data for an outbred F1 mapping population (popsimulation & gbssimulation)
 *Input*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a reference FASTA file with all chromosomes

-*Output*&nbsp;&nbsp;&nbsp;gzipped FASTQ files contains GBS reads for per each sample
+*Output*&nbsp;&nbsp;&nbsp;gzipped FASTQ files containing GBS reads for per each sample

 *Command*

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar popsimulation -r ${ref_fasta_file} -n 192 -p 4 -c 200 -t 32 -o ${pop_out_dir}
     $ java -jar polyGembler-${version}-jar-with-dependencies.jar gbssimulation -f ${pop_out_dir}/Sc1 -m 10 -s 5 -t 32 -o ${gbs_out_dir}

 The first step simulates a tetraploid (-p option) F1 mapping population with 192 samples (-n option) from the reference genome ${ref\_fasta\_file} (-r option).
 The total genetic length of the chromosomes is 200cm (-c option).
 It uses 32 CPUs (-t option).
 The output sample genomes (FASTA files) will be in ${pop\_out\_dir}/Sc1 (-o option).
 The second step takes the simulated mapping population genomes in the first step as input (-f option).
-The average sequencing depth of coverage for each copy of the chromosome is 10 (-m option) and the standard deviation is 5 (-s option).
+The average sequencing depth of coverage for each copy of the chromosome around the restriction enzyme is 10 (-m option) and the standard deviation is 5 (-s option).
 It uses 32 CPUs (-t option).
 The output GBS data (FASTQ file) will be in ${gbs\_out\_dir} (-o option).
 The program write GBS reads for each sample separately as a [gzipped](https://en.wikipedia.org/wiki/Gzip) file.
 If you need to put all GBS reads together, simply use the [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) command.

     $ cat ${gbs_out_dir}/*.gz > ${merged_gbs_file}.gz

 The GBS data could be used for variant calling with [TASSEL-GBS](https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline) pipeline or [Stacks](https://catchenlab.life.illinois.edu/stacks/manual/).
+A example script to run [TASSEL-GBS](https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline) is provided in [example](example/) ([runGBSv2.sh][example/runGBSv2.sh]).

 #### 2. Prepare data for running *polyGembler* from VCF file (datapreparation)